-Pygmy date palm (Phoenix roebelenii) is a small palm tree with feathery leaves and a single trunk.
-This slow-growing tree, which rarely exceeds mature heights of 6 to 10 feet, grows in U.S. Department of Agriculture plant hardiness zones 10 through 11.
-Although palm trees can be planted year-round, trees planted in spring and early summer establish roots faster, according to the University of Florida Cooperative Extension Service.
+Pygmy date palm (Phoenix roebelenii) is a small palm with feathery leaves and a single trunk.
+This slow-growing plant, which rarely exceeds mature heights of 6 to 10 feet, is a perennial only in U.S. Department of Agriculture plant hardiness zones 10 and 11.
+Although palms can be planted year-round, plants started in spring and early summer establish roots faster.
 Keep the roots moist, but not dripping wet, until you're ready to plant.

-Pygmy palms thrive in full sunlight or partial shade and tolerate nearly any type of well-drained soil.
-If the soil drains poorly, improve it in an area two to three times the width of the tree's canopy to create a healthy growing environment for the tree's entire root zone.
-Till the soil to a depth of at least 12 inches, and then dig in 1 to 2 inches of leaf mold, compost or other organic material.
+Pygmy palms thrive in full sunlight or partial shade and tolerate nearly any type of well-draining soil.
+If the soil drains poorly, improve it in an area two to three times the width of the palm's canopy to create a healthy growing environment for the plant's entire root zone.
+Till the soil to a depth of at least 12 inches and then dig in 1 to 2 inches of compost or other organic material.

-To plant a pygmy date palm tree, dig a hole twice as wide, but no deeper, than the tree's root ball.
+To plant a pygmy date palm, dig a hole twice as wide using a shovel, but no deeper, than the plant's root ball.
 Do not place material such as compost, mulch or peat moss in the bottom of the hole, and do not amend the removed soil.
 The roots may not penetrate the soil around the hole if the structure of the soil in the planting hole differs considerably from the surrounding, native soil.
 Similarly, water may not flow freely from the amended soil to the native soil.
 This is why it's beneficial to improve the soil in the entire planting area.

-When you see new growth -- usually about two months after planting -- the tree is well established and will benefit from regular feeding.
-As a general rule, use a slow-release, 8-12-12 fertilizer every three months between early spring and early autumn.
-Sprinkle the fertilizer evenly on the ground under the canopy of the tree at at a rate of 1 to 1 1/2 pounds for every 100 square feet.
+When you see new growth — usually about two months after planting — the palm is established and will benefit from regular fertilizing.
+As a general rule, use a slow-release 8-2-12 fertilizer every three months between early spring and early autumn.
+Sprinkle the fertilizer evenly on the ground under the canopy of the palm at at a rate of 1 to 1 1/2 pounds for every 100 square feet.